Usability & Universal Design / Variantor Dichromatic Spectacles

 Appropriate effects may not be obtained when the product is used in environments where there is insufficient brightness.

 Do not drive a vehicle or operate a machine while wearing this product.
-In particular, it is extremely dangerous for a person with normal color vision to drive a car while wearing this product because their ability to recognize traffic signals and signs will be significantly lowered compared to persons with color vision deficiency, who have learned to compensate for their disabilities through long years of experience.
+In particular, it is extremely dangerous for a person with normal colour vision to drive a car while wearing this product because their ability to recognize traffic signals and signs will be significantly lowered compared to persons with colour vision deficiency, who have learned to compensate for their disabilities through long years of experience.

-Observe objects through the center of the filter.
-Appropriate effects may not be obtained when observing objects through peripheral areas
+Variantor is an over-spectacles-type design, which can be worn over ordinary spectacles for vision correction.
+Just put them on like standard spectacles and observe real objects through the center of the filter.
+Appropriate effects may not be obtained when observing objects through peripheral areas of the filter.
+Do not use Variantor with the filter tilted.

+Variantor is designed on the assumption that only reflective objects such as printed matter or advertising displays will be observed.
 Appropriate effects may not be obtained when observing light emitting objects such as CRT displays, liquid crystal displays, or light-emitting diodes (LED).